OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Merrell Moab 2 Vent Mid hiking shoe

-This lightweight shoe is a great option for adventurers who want a high-performing shoe that isn’t a traditional hiking boot.
-Although these hiking shoes seem minimalist, they provide stability, support, and breathability.
+This lightweight shoe is a fantastic choice for adventurers who want a high-performing option that isn’t a traditional hiking boot.
+Although these hiking shoes look minimalist, they still deliver stability, support, and breathability.

-This added padding absorbs shock very well, which is an important feature for flat-footed hikers.
+The extra padding absorbs shock very well.
+This feature is especially important for flat-footed hikers.

-They advertise as being true to size, and I did find that to be the case.
-When I ordered my regular size, they fit well and were the right fit directly out of the box.
+They claim to be true to size, and I found that to be true.
+When I ordered my regular size, they fit well straight out of the box.

 PROS

-• The added cushioning helps with preventing foot and heel aches while hiking
+• Added cushioning prevents foot and heel aches while hiking

 • The Vibram rubber soles provide excellent traction and make the shoe suitable for various types of trails